mas-bandwidth/netcode/STANDARD.md

     [encrypted challenge token] (284 bytes)
     [hmac of encrypted challenge token data] (16 bytes)

-Together this is referred to as the _encrypted challenge token data_.
+This is referred to as the _encrypted challenge token data_.

 ## Packet Types